amrita95/Irony-Detection/README.md

-# ECEN765
+# Machine Learning with Networks

-Assignments of ECEN765- Machine Learning with Networks
+This repository contains the final project- "Irony Detection in English tweets" and also the programming assignments of the course.